Clausal — Syntax Design¶

 ++expr |

-In Python context: logic term inside a Python expression.
-In .clausal context: evaluate Python expression at search time |
+in_ Python context: logic term inside a Python expression. in_ .clausal context: evaluate Python expression at search time |

 ~~expr |